Adwaith-Rajesh/Memorize/README.md

 # MEMORIZE

-A simple memory game to kil your time, with sole challenge of getting all the matches in the least amount of time.
+A simple memory game to kill your time, with sole challenge of getting all the matches in the least amount of time.

 ![snapshot of memorize](./readme/snapshot.png)